“We were so emotionally tired and in fear that if we lost the business we were in danger of losing our home.

 Organised professionally, selling the value of the business to connected directors, in our view, is perfectly ethical and proper, as 90% of directors of ‘phoenix’ companies only ever do this once.
 The keyword here is ‘done professionally’, with a full understanding of the implications and risks.

 Of course, you may simply wish to walk away, from what you believe is an unrecoverable situation.

 Taking action to avoid trading wrongly is critical.
 But, even if the stress of insolvency has resulted in a decision to cease to trade and liquidate, we would encourage you to take advantage of our free risk audit.
 This will help you understand the potential risks, to you personally, if you go down the route of liquidation.

 WHAT IS A CREDITORS VOLUNTARY LIQUIDATION?

 - There are different types of liquidation, such as Compulsory Liquidation, Member’s Voluntary Liquidation (MVL), and Creditors Voluntary Liquidation (CVL).
 Creditors Voluntary Liquidation is the most common form and more desirable compulsory liquidation.
-For more about the other types of liquidation, please refer to our guide.

 - Once the company directors and the shareholders have decided to pursue a CVL, an insolvency practitioner, also referred to as an IP, will be engaged, a statement of affairs is drafted and a meeting of the company’s creditors is called.